Finn-ish A list of American companies borrowing Finnish words.*

 Rykä

 "Rykä" suggests Finnish but doesn't actually mean anything.
-They sell women's athletic shoes.
+This company sells women's athletic shoes.

 Eero